Mazda MX-3: History

-The small displacement V6 was offered to comply with Japanese government regulations concerning exterior dimensions and engine displacement; Japanese buyers were liable for annual taxes for vehicles exceeding the regulations and large displacement engines, which would affect sales.
-Japanese buyers who were willing to pay the tax for larger vehicles were now given a choice of the FC series Mazda RX-7 and the JC series Mazda Cosmo.
+The small displacement V6 was offered to set the small coupé apart in the marketplace, while providing a balanced, smooth running engine.
+Project Manager Tadayuki Hayashi had also used to be an avid motorcyclist and enjoyed engines with a peaky power delivery.

 In January 1994, a DOHC version of the familiar B6 engine, the B6D, replaced the previous version.
 This provided a useful power increase but conversely also made the considerably more expensive V6 version less desirable.
 Sales of the V6 in the United States market came to an end after the 1994 model year, although they continued in Canada, Japan and many other export markets.
 While called K8-DE in North American specs, Japanese and other markets received an engine called the K8-ZE.
 Aside from emissions equipment and varying power claims due to myriad ratings methods, the differences are negligible.

-The MX-3 was only manufactured for one generation as the MX-5 proved more popular and as the Japanese asset price bubble effects became noticeable, Mazda had to cut back models that weren't selling well and the MX-3 was cancelled.
+Mazda referred to the car as a four-seater, but the rear seats were ostensibly designed to hold people of "AF 50" dimensions (50th percentile, Asian Female) and the car was a de facto 2+2 design.
+The MX-3 was only manufactured for one generation as the MX-5 proved more popular.
+As the Japanese asset price bubble effects became noticeable, Mazda had to cut back models that weren't selling well and the MX-3 was cancelled.